open-telemetry/opentelemetry-specification/specification/glossary.md

 OpenTelemetry is structured around signals, or categories of telemetry.
 Metrics, logs, traces, and baggage are examples of signals.
 Each signal represents a coherent, stand-alone set of functionality.
-Each signal follows a separate lifecycle defining its current stability level.
+Each signal follows a separate lifecycle, defining its current stability level.

 ### Packages